RicciFlowing/NaiveBayes/README.md

 Text classifier are used in many areas of IT.
 The filter spam, predict what a user wants to buy, detect which language a text is written in, ...

-The kind of classifier included in NaiveText, uses existing text examples (junk-makrde e-mails, allready bought products, texts in different languages, ...) to calculate in which category (spam/e-mail, interesting_product/not_interesting_product, ...) a unknown text belongs.
+The kind of classifier included in NaiveText, uses existing text examples (junk-makrde e-mails, already bought products, texts in different languages, ...) to calculate in which category (spam/e-mail, interesting_product/not_interesting_product, ...) a unknown text belongs.

 ## Installation